-Vitamin D supplementation and sun exposure are two easy and simple way's to naturally lower cholesterol in the blood without the use of statin drugs.
+Vitamin D supplementation and sun exposure are two easy and simple way's to naturally lower cholesterol in the blood without the use of harmful statin medications.
 Here's why...

 This remarkable vitamin has been found to prevent and treat just about every disease on the planet.
-And heart disease caused by high cholesterol levels in the blood can certainly be added to the list!
+And heart disease caused by high cholesterol levels can certainly be added to the list!

-The RDA of 400 IU’s of vitamin D everyday is far too low to lower cholesterol naturally.
-Most health experts are now prescribing doses of between 2,000 and 4,000 IU’s a day.
-Coupled with regular sunshine (the sun makes the body produce vitamin D) you will find that this is one of the most potent natural cures for high cholesterol in existence!
+The RDA of 400 IU’s of vitamin D everyday is ridiculous and far too low to lower cholesterol in the blood.
+Most health experts are now prescribing dosages in the range of 4,000-8,000 IU’s a day....
+8000 IUs of Vitamin D Daily Necessary to Raise Blood Levels of "Miracle" Anti-Cancer Nutrient, Declares Groundbreaking New Research.
+Coupled with regular sunshine (the sun makes the body produce vitamin D) you'll find that this is one of the most potent cures for high cholesterol in existence!

-Once again, to provide more proof (you don’t just want to take our word for it), here are some of the world’s most authoritative natural health figures talking about the amazing benefits of vitamin D, not only to lower cholesterol naturally, but also to use as a preventative and cure for a whole host of other diseases…
+Once again, to provide more proof (you don’t just want to take our word for it), here are some of the world’s most authoritative natural health figures talking about the amazing benefits of vitamin D, not only for lowering cholesterol, but also as a preventative and cure for a whole host of other diseases…

 Diabetes, both type-1 and type-2, are profoundly linked to low vitamin D levels.
 Obesity, heart disease, hypertension and stroke are inversely related to sunlight exposure and vitamin D levels.
 Psoriasis, eczema, and periodontal disease are lessened by sunlight exposure and high serum vitamin D. Fertility is positively influenced by sunlight exposure and high vitamin D levels.
 Sunlight enhances immune system function by producing vitamin D. Dozens of disorders other than those mentioned in this summary are related to vitamin D deficiency.